-1. Poquessing Creek Trail Extension - B
+Priority 10: Poquessing Creek Trail Extension - B Map Key 1

-The Poquessing Creek Trail Extension section B is a conceptual trail from Roosevelt Boulevard at the south to a major utility right-of-way to the north in northeast Philadelphia.
+The Poquessing Creek Trail Extension, section B, is a conceptual trail from Roosevelt Boulevard in the south to a major utility right-of-way in the north in northeast Philadelphia.
 The concept is to extend the Poquessing Creek Trail as a major waterway trail, like the Wissahickon, Tacony, or Pennypack Trails.
 This portion would connect to the Poquessing Southampton Trail, Pennypack Poquessing Connector Trail, and residential neighborhoods.
 The project scored low in project status because it is conceptual only at this time.